MiliAxe/cesa-share-keyb-talk/README.md

 - Software: How the open source keyboard firmwares changed how we use the keyboard.
 I'll talk about advanced firmware features like layers, mod-taps, caps word and combos.
 - Layout: Functional layout and how the QWERTY layout was designed to slow you down (really!).
 I'll talk about modern alternatives like Dvorak, Colemak-DHm and Miryoku which leverages the more advanced features of modern firmwares.

-Finally I'll put everything together and talk about my current daily driver: a 34-keys bluetooth split keyboard powered by the open source ZMK firmware and the Miryoku layout.
+Finally I'll put everything together and talk about my current daily driver: a 36-key corne keyboard that is powered by QMK.

 ## Viewing the presentation